fieldtrip/website/getting_started/brainvision.md

 ## Preprocessing of raw EEG data

 FieldTrip needs the user to define what file to read in.
-The BrainVision Recorder software usually stores different filetypes (.vhdr, .eeg, .vmrk).
-For reading the data into FieldTrip you can refer to the .eeg file, for exampl
+The BrainVision Recorder software usually stores different filetypes (.vhdr, .dat, .vmrk).
+For reading the data into FieldTrip you can refer to the .dat file, for example.
+In order for FieldTrip to read the data file, it has to be exported as a .dat file from BrainVision.

     cfg = [];
-    cfg.dataset = '/users/karlheinz/EEG/myrecording.eeg';
+    cfg.dataset = '/users/karlheinz/EEG/myrecording.dat';
     ...

-The .eeg files are the raw data files, i.e. they contain the data as it has been stored upon acquisition.
+The .dat files are the raw data files, i.e. they contain the data as it has been stored upon acquisition.

 You can subsequently epoch your data using [ft_definetrial](https://github.com/fieldtrip/fieldtrip/blob/release/ft_definetrial), and you can read in the data and preprocess it using [ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing).
 Note that in FieldTrip, no unit conversion takes place.

+Even for raw data, the data are considered segmented by FieldTrip.
+The data file is considered as a very long segment starting with the event "New Segment" and ending at the end of the recording.
+As a way to investigate the specificities of the BrainVision file, I would recommend always checking the .vmrk file by either opening it in a text editor, or using the function ft_definetrial with configuration cfg.trialdef.eventtype = '?'.

 ## Exporting raw EEG data after doing processing in BrainVision Analyzer